dpacassi/UltimateDrupalReference/README.md

 - [Diff](https://www.drupal.org/project/diff) - This module adds a tab for sufficiently permissioned users.
 The tab shows all revisions like standard Drupal but it also allows pretty viewing of all added/changed/deleted words between revisions.
 - [Disable Messages](https://www.drupal.org/project/disable_messages) - Gives a site owner options to disable specific messages shown to end users.
 - [D8 Editor Advanced link](https://www.drupal.org/project/editor_advanced_link) - Enhances the link Dialog in D8 CKEditor.
+- [Entity Clone](https://www.drupal.org/project/entity_clone) - This module add a new entity operation which allows to clone many of the entities (config & content) provided by the Drupal core.
 - [External Links](https://www.drupal.org/project/extlink) - External Links is a small module used to differentiate between internal and external links.
 - [Field Formatter Class](https://www.drupal.org/project/field_formatter_class) - Allows site administrators to add classes to the outer HTML wrapper for any field display, so that CSS and Javascript can target them.
 - [Iframe](https://www.drupal.org/project/iframe) - A custom field, which lets you add a complete iframe to your content types; including Src-URL, setting width and height, optionally a title above, and optionally a target attribute.
 - [Image formatter link to image style](https://www.drupal.org/project/image_formatter_link_to_image_style) - This module provides an additional formatter for image core field, to link to an image style.
 - [Office Hours](https://www.drupal.org/project/office_hours) - Defines a 'weekly office hours' field type, allowing you to specify when a location is open or closed.
+- [Quick Node Clone](https://www.drupal.org/project/quick_node_clone) - Quick Node Clone is meant as a way in Drupal 8 to clone nodes.
+It currently supports cloning of most field types including Inline Entity Form and Field Collection.
 - [Scheduled Updates](https://www.drupal.org/project/scheduled_updates) - The Scheduled Updates module allows scheduling updates at a specific date and time to entities such as Content(nodes), Users, Terms, Files and many more.
 - [Scheduler](https://www.drupal.org/project/scheduler) - Scheduler gives content editors the ability to schedule nodes to be published and unpublished at specified dates and times in the future.